charleennewland/blog/kaizen_workshops.md

 - **Create a checklist of areas to observe** and questions to ask.
 Ensure a focused approach to maximize the value of time on the ground.
 Perform a pre-analysis of accompanying process data for effective questioning;
 - **Engage with frontline workers** by asking questions and actively listening.
 Encourage them to share their perspectives.
 Their insights are critical in understanding the real challenges and opportunities;
-- **Observe the processes and workflows** and act as a silent observer during processes and workflows.
+- **Observe the processes and workflows** and act as a silent observer.
 Document any deviations, bottlenecks, or areas for improvement using checklists, photographs, or written notes;
 - **Approach the Gemba walk with an open mind**, ready for unexpected discoveries, and be willing to adjust preconceptions.
 This ensures a better understanding of the work environment.

 These are the initial three steps in our 12-step guide to a proper kaizen event.
 In my next blog post, we will delve into the following three steps, which include Value Stream Mapping (VSM) and Root Cause Analysis (RCA) – two of my favorite tools.